linode/docs/docs/development/react/how-to-deploy-a-react-app-on-ubuntu-18-04/index.md

 1. Install and configure a [web server](/docs/web-servers/) to host a website on your Linode.
 This guide's examples will use the Apache and NGINX web servers.
 Complete the steps in the [Installing Apache Web Server on Ubuntu 18.04 LTS](/docs/web-servers/apache/how-to-install-apache-web-server-ubuntu-18-04/) guide or the [Installing NGINX on Ubuntu 18.04 LTS](/docs/web-servers/nginx/how-to-install-nginx-ubuntu-18-04/) guide.

 1. This guide assumes you already have a React app you'd like to deploy.
-If you don't have one, you can quickly bootstrap a project following the steps in the [Create an Example React App](#create-an-example-react-app)section of this guide.
+If you don't have one, you can quickly bootstrap a project following the steps in the [Create an Example React App](#create-an-example-react-app) section of this guide.
 This step should be completed on your local system.

 1. Update your Linode's system.